FOCUS OF UNIT 1

 2. Write these sentences on the board:

-- Boys are better at math than girls.
+- Boys are better at sports than girls.

 - Black people are really good dancers.

 - Old people are forgetful.

 Give students time to consider these phrases, then ask them to share their reactions.
 Record their reactions on the board (e.g., the statements are too general to be true).